Skip to contents

 }

-Figure 6: Example of base map using ThunderForest
+Figure 6: Example of a basemap using ThunderForest

-mapSpain provides a plugin for the leaflet package.
+mapSpain provides a plugin for leaflet maps.
 Here are some quick examples:

 library(leaflet)